oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

       ![new-sql](images/query.png "new-sql")

-5. View result of SQL query and expand Tables under Autonomous Database connection to view the list of tables.
+5. View the result of SQL query and expand Tables under Autonomous Database connection to view the list of tables.

       ![view-result](images/result.png "view-result")